syncfusion-content/maui-docs/MAUI/Accordion/Getting-Started.md

 ### Defining accordion items

-The `SfAccordion` is a layout control with a vertically stacked list of accordion `Items` that comprise of the `Header` and `Content`.
-Load any View in the `Header` and `Content`.
+The `SfAccordion` is a layout control with a vertically stacked list of accordion `Items` that comprise of the `Header` and `Content`.Load any View in the `Header` and `Content`.
 Users can expand or collapse the Content view by tapping `Header`.

 Here, the Grid is loaded in the Header and Content of accordion items.